 Things are moving fast in this new COVID-19 world.
 We want to do our bit and help you stay informed, so please bookmark this page where we will be bringing together information relevant to the property industry as it happens.

-The information in this blog post is current as at 5:30pm on 30 March 2020.
+The information in this blog post is current as at 12:30pm on 15 May 2020.
+However, it is intended as a guide only.
 Please make sure you stay informed as this event continues to unfold.

 - Employers with a turnover of less than $1 billion will be eligible if their turnover has been reduced by more than 30%